coveo/source.coveo.com/_posts/2021-02-15-how-to-to-leverage-search-pages-api.md

 ## VueJS use case

-Our client OsiSoft decided to move their [public Website](https://www.osisoft.com/) to Sitecore, we had short time (5 weeks) to deliver 5 search interfaces.
+Our client OsiSoft decided to move their [public Website](https://www.osisoft.com/) to Sitecore.
+We had short time (5 weeks) to deliver 5 search interfaces.
 They decided to go with Sitecore JSS and the VueJS library.
 As VueJS is not supported yet with C4SC OOTB package[^2], the solution has been to guide the client to implement VueJS code logic to implement a similar logic to the OOTB C4SC component.

 ## Hosted Search page Web Component

-After I presented OsiSoft implementation internally, Jean-François Allaire from PS decided to invest some time to develop a more generic solution by using a [Web Component](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
-Source code can be found here : [https://github.com/Coveo-Turbo/hosted-search-page](https://github.com/Coveo-Turbo/hosted-search-page).
+After I presented the OsiSoft implementation internally, Jean-François Allaire from PS decided to invest some time to develop a more generic solution by using a [Web Component](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
+Source code can be found here: [https://github.com/Coveo-Turbo/hosted-search-page](https://github.com/Coveo-Turbo/hosted-search-page).
 It has been implemented for [Wind River](https://www.windriver.com/result#t=All&sort=relevancy).

-Very few code is needed to integrate our search page and we have all the control over the Hosted Search page.
+Very little code is needed to integrate our search page and we have all the control over the Hosted Search page.

 Add a reference to the JS package between the HTML head element:
 ```html